 Subscriptions and recurring revenue

 As a subscription-based business, you need to build predictable, long-term recurring revenue streams.
 To do so, you need a subscription management solution that can provide your company with a strategic advantage.
-However, legacy billing system simply weren’t designed for the challenges of today’s subscription revenue model.
+However, legacy billing systems simply weren’t designed for the challenges of today’s subscription revenue model.
 Traditional approaches make it difficult to maintain customer satisfaction and long-term subscription revenue streams.
 That’s why you need a strategic subscription management solution that will help you:

 - Maximize average customer lifetime value (ACLV)